- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - If the User Account Control notice appears, accept it.

-Once open, go to File > Export… and saves a .reg file with the current state.
-This way, if you delete something you shouldn't have, you can restore the previous configuration by importing that file.
+Once open, go to File > Export… and save a .reg file with the current state.
+This way, if you accidentally delete something, you can restore the previous configuration by importing that file.

 Most common routes with program remnants